Efficient CDF Approximations for Normalizing Flows: Introduction

 \section{Introduction}

 Normalizing Flows \citep{Kobyzev_2020, papamakarios2019normalizing} are a form of generative model which constructs tractable probability distributions through invertible, differentiable transformations, \ie, diffeomorphisms.
 They admit both efficient and exact density evaluation and sampling and, as valid probability distributions, theoretically support a range of other probabilistic inference tasks.
 However, some inference tasks remain computationally challenging.
-Here we consider the task of computing cumulative densities over arbitrary closed regions of distributions represented by a normalizing flow.
-Cumulative densities are a fundamental statistical measure.
-They answer the question: what is the probability of a sample in this range of values?
-Example applications are particularly common in the domain of uncertainty estimation \citep{liu2019accurate,mazaheri2020robust,DBLP:journals/corr/abs-2011-06225}, and the evaluation of risk in financial settings \citep{Richardson1997TheBO, riskmanagement}.
-Other recent examples include distributional reinforcement learning \citep{sun2021dfac}, few-shot learning \citep{DBLP:journals/corr/abs-1802-05312}, and alternative methods for training normalizing flows \citep{dai2021sliced}.
+Here we consider the task of computing cumulative densities over arbitrary closed regions of distributions represented by normalizing flows.
+Cumulative densities are a fundamental statistical measure that answer the question: what is the probability of a sample in this range of values?
+There are a number of different extensions of the traditional one-dimensional definition of a CDF to higher dimensions.
+Here we follow conventions in related works (\cite{botev2017normal,cunningham2013gaussian}) which define the CDF in higher dimensions as an integral over a closed region.
+Example applications are particularly common in the domain of uncertainty estimation \citep{liu2019accurate,mazaheri2020robust,DBLP:journals/corr/abs-2011-06225}, the evaluation of risk in financial settings \citep{Richardson1997TheBO, riskmanagement}, and